Special Needs Planning

 - Assets in the SNT have creditor protection so no lawsuit can take these assets away.

 - The SNT incorporates Medicaid planning strategies to help shelter your assets so that your loved one can retain their Medicaid benefits or qualify for them later in life.

 - You decide who will manage these assets by naming one or more Trustees to manage the Trust.

 - If the special needs individual will receive proceeds from a personal injury settlement or lawsuit, these funds can be structured in such a way that it won’t discontinue their public benefits.

 - Both the caregiver and the disabled individual need to plan for their possible incapacity and create Durable Power of Attorney and Health Care Surrogate documents naming a trusted agent to make decisions on their behalf.

-- Travel considerations for individuals with special needs.
+- Travel considerations and transport for individuals with special need.